 We’re asked all the time by both parents and students, “When’s the best time to take the SAT?”
 Our response echoes the College Board’s own recommendation to high school students: if you’re a high school junior, now is the time to get cracking!

-At the latest, a junior should take the SAT in March or May (March 8 is this year’s first spring national testing date, and May is the next testing date).
+At the latest, a junior should take the SAT in March or May.
 There are good reasons to take it in March or May.
 First, a reasonable amount of time will have passed since you received your October PSAT score report.
-Using that detailed report as a guide, you can, with the help of an experienced instructor, identify your strengths and weaknesses in order to prepare best for the upcoming SAT.
+Using that detailed report as a guide, you can, with the help of an experienced SAT tutor, identify your strengths and weaknesses in order to study for the upcoming SAT.
 The PSAT score report contains your answers, the correct answers, and a simple rating of difficulty for every question on the test.
 Because you also get back your actual PSAT, you’ll be able to review your work and learn why you made the mistakes you did and how you can avoid them in the future.
 You can, with effective preparation, expect to improve your scores on the SAT – the majority of students do.

 There are a few considerations in determining which month is best for you, March or May: